Skip to main content

 Export health certification is carried out by appointed OVs on behalf of APHA.

-The authorisation of OVs to sign Export Health Certificates is different from the authorisation of OVs under The Food Hygiene (Wales) Regulations 2006 / The Food Safety and Hygiene (England) Regulations 2013 to enforce retained Regulation (EU) 2017/625.
+The authorisation of OVs to sign Export Health Certificates is different from the authorisation of OVs under The Food Hygiene (Wales) Regulations 2006 / The Food Safety and Hygiene (England) Regulations 2013 to enforce assimilated Regulation (EU) 2017/625.

 Training and authorisation of OVs for export purposes must be arranged with APHA and is provided in the UK by a contracted training provider (Improve International).